 You’ll be able to choose whether to open a savings-based Lifetime ISA, with fixed interest rates, or an investment-based Lifetime ISA, where you can choose to invest in a range of shares, funds and bonds.

 Bear in mind there are some considerations you should be mindful of before you choose an investment based ISA.
 Our Lifetime ISA explained article will help you to make an informed decision.

 Help to Buy ISAs

-If you are saving to buy your first home, in addition to your full Individual ISA allowance, you can save up to an additional £3,200 through a Help to Buy ISA and the UK Government will help to boost your savings by 25%.
+If you are saving to buy your first home, you can save up to £3,200 through a Help to Buy ISA and the UK Government will help to boost your savings by 25%.
 For every £200 you save, the Government will provide you with a bonus of £50.
 The maximum government bonus you can receive is £3,000.

 Based on the Cash ISA, a Help to Buy ISA will provide you with a fixed interest rate from a range of banks, building societies and credit unions.

 The Help to Buy ISA scheme is available to anyone aged 16 and over who has not purchased their first property.
 However, the Help to Buy ISA will not be available to new account holders from December 2019, although existing account holders will be able to continue paying into this scheme until 2029.

 Savers will be able to deposit up to £200 each month into a Help to Buy ISA and can deposit a first month lump sum of up to £1200.
 The Government will pay out a minimum bonus of £400 which means that you’ll need to have saved at least £1,600 into your Help to Buy ISA before you can claim your bonus.

 The maximum bonus the Government will pay out is £3,000 which means you’ll need to have saved at least £12,000 to receive this.